 Kuo reckons the AirPods will drop the Lightning port for USB-C charging in 2023.
 So depending on when the AIrPods Pro 2 do indeed arrive, they could be the first of the AirPods line to finally use USB-C charging.
 That could facilitate faster charging, but also mean that users could theoretically carry around one decent USB-C charger to power most if not all of their devices, even if they have a mix of Apple and Android gadgets.

 What we want from the Apple AirPods Pro 2

 We’re still far away from the AirPods Pro 2 coming out, but in the meantime, it doesn’t hurt to put together a wish list of advancements.
 A few concepts online have inspired some recommendations, though we think they might be out of the realm of possibility because Apple never really listens to the public.
 Hey, you never know.
 Take a look at what we want to see on the AirPods Pro 2.

 Customizable and Hi-Res sound: Some of the best wireless earbuds have a companion app that allows you to create your own sound profile by manually tweaking the frequency levels via EQ.
-It’s one of the biggest selling points on competitive models like the Jabra Elite Active 75t and Sony WF-1000xM3.
-It doesn’t hurt to have aptX HD support either to enjoy Hi-Res Audio-encoded files, especially as rumors heat up of Sony’s noise-cancelling buds receiving this in a future update.
+It’s one of the biggest selling points on competitive models like the Jabra Elite Active 75t and Sony WF-1000XM4.
+It doesn’t hurt to have aptX HD or even LDAC support to enjoy Hi-Res Audio-encoded files, especially as inexpensive and lesser known models like the Edifer NeoBuds Pro support the latter.

 Retina HD display: This comes courtesy of concept site Tech Blood, which created a rendering of the AirPods Pro 2 with a Retina HD Display right on the front of the charging case.
 Basically, the case can be used as a compass, for control playback, and to lock your AirPods to an iPhone.
 The screen would also be able to show battery levels, incoming calls, and the time.
 We’ll take it!